 SEAN: The digital-only debut is Hop Step Sing!.
 A VR Idol story that lists ‘Kodansha’ as the creator of the original concept, its artist is best known for yuri works from Galette magazine.
 This runs in Comic Days, though, and is about a girl who becomes a VR Idol, unsurprisingly.

 For ongoing digital-only, we see All-Out!!
 14, Ex-Enthusiasts: Motokare Mania 4, Fairy Tail: Happy’s Heroic Adventure 4, The Hero Life of a (Self-Proclaimed) “Mediocre” Demon!
 3, My Roomie Is a Dino 3, and Orient 3.

 MICHELLE: Ex-Enthusiasts is enjoyable josei, so I’m looking forward to more of that.

 SEAN: Seven Seas has a digital-first debut, The Legend of Dororo and Hyakkimaru.
 A retelling of the classic Tezuka story, the artist is known in the West for Attack on Titan: Before the Fall.
 A young man whose body is split into 48 pieces joins up with a thief to recover them.
 This runs in Akita Shoten’s Champion Red, but I will try not to hold that against it.

 ASH: The original Dororo is a favorite of mine, so I’m very curious to see this version.

-MELINDA: I’m also a big fan of Dororo, so this is interesting to me.
+MJ: I’m also a big fan of Dororo, so this is interesting to me.